Nuovalo/website/_pages/old/tontines-individuals.md

 ---

 >“If you survive your pension savings, you will be poor!
-If your savings survive you, that's equally inefficient."
+If your savings survive you, that's equally inefficient.”

 # The retirement planning dilemma